-- LDAPS_server is the hostname or IP address of the LDAPS server. - "password" is the Java trust keystore password.

-The time on NetWorker server must be in sync with the LDAPS server.

-3. To obtain a copy of the CA certificate from the LDAPS server, use the openssl command:
+- LDAPS server is the hostname or IP address of the LDAPS server. - "password" is the Java trust keystore password. - (i) Note: The time on NetWorker server must be in sync with the LDAPS server. - 3.
+To obtain a copy of the CA certificate from the LDAPS server, use the openss1 command: